Andonome/stories/rules.md

 - Duration: the spell lasts for a long time
     * Unsure what to do with 'enduring fire'.
     * If you make a spell too enduring then the consequences depend on the spell, but *some spells* probably won't be good.
-- Dispersion ( / distribution?): the spell replicates many times.
+- Duplication: the spell replicates many times.
     * It hits as many targets as the total mana spent on the spell.
+    * The spell targets existing instances.
+    * It creates a total number equal to MP^T, where 'T' is 'targets'.
+    * If there are no valid targets, it creates one.

 # Casting Rules